AI Interview Assistant ROI 2026: Enterprise Framework

 Apply realistic discount factors:

-• Compliance / DEI ROI: model as risk avoidance, not as line-item savings
+- Compliance / DEI ROI: model as risk avoidance or avoided manual work, not as automatic line-item savings

 Compare against: